After 3 years, Boeing Dreamliner becomes reality

 "If it is 1,200, they should make money; if it is larger than that it could be challenging," Hamilton said.

-The delivery comes as Boeing remains locked in a dispute with one of its top labour unions in Washington state, where it has traditionally built its aircraft.
+The delivery comes as Boeing remains locked in a dispute with one of its top labor unions in Washington state, where it has traditionally built its aircraft.

-The International Association of Machinists and the National Labour Relations Board accuse Boeing of building a non-union 787 plant in South Carolina to punish the IAM for past strikes.
+The International Association of Machinists and the National Labor Relations Board accuse Boeing of building a non-union 787 plant in South Carolina to punish the IAM for past strikes.

 Boeing denies that claim, saying the jobs in South Carolina represent new employment, not the relocation of existing work.
 The issue has become a political lightning rod, with Republicans denouncing the Democratically controlled NLRB as being unfriendly to U.S. companies.